5 Myths About Online Payments for Sports Organizations

 Yes, transaction fees exist for online payments.
 Do they have to affect your sports organization’s operating budget?
 Absolutely not.
 Instead of the organization absorbing the entire hit, the processing fees can be shared amongst the registrants.

 Do you usually charge $60 for registration in order to cover costs?
-All you would have to do is charge $63 for registration this season.
+All you would have to do is charge a few dollars higher this year for your season.
 I’d like to think parents will chip in a couple of extra dollars for the “greater good” of the organization, especially if it allows for a more streamlined process for everyone involved.

 What happens when someone registers with cash or check, but then asks for a refund?
 If you’re lucky, you can void the check or return the cash before it has been deposited into your bank account.
 If you’re not so lucky, you’ll be making another trip to the bank and tracking the parent down to return it.